andrewt110216/iq-tester-game/README.md

 ## Multiple Pegs to Jump

-*If you pick a peg that has multiple potential jumps, the pegs to jump will be highlighted.*

-*Choose the peg you'd like to jump over!*
+*To move a peg that has multiple possible jumps, choose the peg to move then choose the peg to jump over*

 <img src="demo-gifs/multiple-jumps.gif">